Cadey89/PLP-Week-1-Assignment/Readme.md

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.

+Importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.